section-engineering-education/engineering-education/content/articles/how-to-build-a-web-crawler-with-java/index.md

 A web scraper is inherently different from a web crawler such that the former is used as a data-mining tool that navigates web pages and extracts specified data across the pages, while the latter is to find or discover URLs or links on the web.

-You can learn more about a web scraping [here](/engineering-education/getting-started-with-web-scraping-using-python/).
+You can learn more about web scraping [here](/engineering-education/getting-started-with-web-scraping-using-python/).

 #### How does a web crawler work?
-You can relate a web crawler to an inventory clerk that creates a catalogue of items for a store.
-The catalogue will contain the names of the items, their respective descriptions, where they are located in the store (for the ease of search), the quantity of each item, and any other relevant information.
+You can relate a web crawler to an inventory clerk that creates a catalog of items for a store.
+The catalog will contain the names of the items, their respective descriptions, where they are located in the store (for the ease of search), the quantity of each item, and any other relevant information.

-Using this catalogue, anyone who walks into the store can easily find out their desired item.
+Using this catalog, anyone who walks into the store can easily find out their desired item.

 This experience is similar to naming an aisle in a shopping mall makes it easy for you to locate items of the same category.
-For instance, you can be sure to find tissues in an aisle named "Toileteries".
+For instance, you can be sure to find tissues in an aisle named "Toiletries".

-Using web crawlers, this process of cataloguing is referred to as [search indexing](https://www.deepcrawl.com/knowledge/technical-seo-library/search-engine-indexing/).
-In this case, the internet serves as the store and the URLs serves as the items in the store.
+Using web crawlers, this process of cataloging is referred to as [search indexing](https://www.deepcrawl.com/knowledge/technical-seo-library/search-engine-indexing/).
+In this case, the internet serves as the store and the URLs serve as the items in the store.

 A web crawler crawls the internet - starting from a root web page.
 It searches for hyperlinks or URLs within the content of the root web page, then saves each found URL into a list of web pages - which are subsequently going to be crawled into.